ibssasimon/c-practice/README.md

+## Simon Ibssa, Cal Poly SLO 2021
 # c-practice

-C practice for CPE 357
+Hey there!
+This is some practice C code I wrote before taking CPE 357 (systems programming) at Cal Poly.